 The stock market losses in 2008 are still impacting most public retirement plans.
-The December 31, 2010 valuation reflected a loss on the actuarial value of assets despite a return on market value of 21% for 2009 and 13% for 2010, due to the use of an asset smoothing method, which smoothes out the peaks and valleys of investment returns.
-The System utilizes an asset smoothing method that determines the actuarial value of assets as 75% of the expected value (using the 7.75% actuarial assumed rate of return) and 25% of actual market value.
-Because part of the 2008 deferred loss was recognized this year, the rate of return on the actuarial value of assets for the 2010 plan year was about 6% despite a return on market value of 13%.
+Favorable investment returns in 2009 and 2010 have helped alleviate some of the 2008 losses.
+However, the 2011 return of 0.4% has resulted in a setback to this improvement.
+The System utilizes an asset smoothing method to smooth out the peaks and valleys of investment returns.
+Under the asset smoothing method, the actuarial value of assets is determined as 75% of the expected value (using the 7.75% actuarial assumed rate of return) and 25% of actual market value.
+Due to the use of an asset smoothing method, the December 31, 2011 valuation reflected a return on the actuarial value of assets of 4%.

-Given the size of the deferred investment loss (\$30M), the System's funded status could decrease and the actuarial contribution rate increase in future valuations absent favorable experience to offset the impact of the deferred losses.
-The City should be prepared for higher contribution rates in the next few years, and perhaps longer depending on future rates of return.
-The positive returns in 2009 and 2010 have partially helped stabilize this issue.
+The deferred investment loss has grown considerably since last year.
+Given the size of the deferred investment loss (\$50M), the System's funded status could decrease and the actuarial contribution rate increase in future valuations absent favorable experience to offset the impact of the deferred losses.
+The City should be prepared for higher contribution rates in the next few years, and perhaps longer, depending on future rates of return.
+Favorable asset returns in 2009 and 2010 have helped stabilize this issue; however, the 0.4% return on market value in 2011 created a larger deferred investment loss.

 While the use of an asset smoothing method is a common procedure for public retirement systems, it is important to identify the potential impact of the deferred (unrecognized) investment experience.
-The key valuation results from the December 31, 2010 actuarial valuation are shown on the following page using both the actuarial value of assets and the pure market value.
+The key valuation results from the December 31, 2011 actuarial valuation are shown on the following page using both the actuarial value of assets and the pure market value.

-[Using Actuarial Value of Assets Using Market Value of Assets
+Using Actuarial Value of Assets Using Market Value of Assets

-Actuarial Liability \$536,908,438 \$536,908,438
+Actuarial Liability \$562,487,887 \$562,487,887

-Asset Value 497,925,786 467,487,721
+Asset Value 510,946,217 460,840,745

-Unfunded Actuarial Liability 38,982,652 69,420,717
+Unfunded Actuarial Liability 51,541,670 101,647,142

-Funded Ratio 92.7% 87.1%
+Funded Ratio 90.8% 81.9%

-Normal Cost Rate 24.8% 24.8%
+Normal Cost Rate 24.2% 24.2%

-UAL Contribution Rate 4.2% 7.5%
+UAL Contribution Rate 5.6% 11.0%

-Total Contribution Rate 29.0% 32.3%
+Total Contribution Rate 29.8% 35.2%

 Employee Contribution Rate (7.0%) (7.0%)

-Employer Contribution Rate 22.0% 25.3%
+Employer Contribution Rate 22.8% 28.2%

 The asset smoothing method impacts only the timing of recognizing the actual market experience on the assets.
-Due to deferred investment experience from 2008, the actuarial value of assets exceeds the pure market value by 7%, despite strong returns in 2009 and 2010.
-If there are not higher returns than 7.75% consistently over the next few years, the \$30 million of deferred investment experience will be recognized and the ultimate impact on the employer contribution rate can be expected to be similar to the column shown above using market value of assets.
+Due to deferred investment experience from 2008 and 2011, the actuarial value of assets exceeds the pure market value by 11%, despite strong returns in 2009 and 2010.
+If there are not higher returns than 7.75% consistently over the next few years, the \$50 million of deferred investment experience will be recognized and the ultimate impact on the employer contribution rate can be expected to be similar to the column shown above using market value of assets.